YuqiaoZhang/ComputerScience/Calculus.md

 > Since G is the open cover of \[a,b\] and M∈\[a,b\], it is evident that there exists an open interval (p,q)∈G such that M∈(p,q).
 >
 > It follows that M−q\>0.
 Let ϵ be a real number such that 0\<ϵ\<M−q.
-> Since M is the supremum of K, by the property of the supremum, there exists a real number η such that η∈K. This means that there exists a finite subcover of \[a,η\].
+> Since M is the supremum of K, by the property of the supremum, there exists a real number η>M-ϵ such that η∈K. This means that there exists a finite subcover of \[a,η\].
 We call that finite subcover H.
 >
 > Since ϵ\<M−q, it follows that M−ϵ\>M−(M−q)=q.
 Thus, we have that η>q.
 > It follows that H∪{(p,q)} is a finite subcover of \[a,M\].
 This means that M∈K.